Antarctica Last Minute Cruise Deals (2021): Last Minute Cruises to Antarctica - Cruise Critic

 21 days, 6 countries and 9 guided tours in 2022/23

-Popular Antarctica cruises often sail to Ushuaia (Tierra del Fuego) and Punta Arenas during their cruise itinerary.
-Antarctica cruises could leave from Punta Arenas.
-Most commonly, Antarctica cruises sail for 15+ Days days.
+Popular Antarctica cruises often sail to during their cruise itinerary.
+Antarctica cruises could leave from .
+Most commonly, Antarctica cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.